fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 const target = Array.from(game.user.targets)[0];

-// Find effects on source with name "arrow" const currentEffects = Sequencer.EffectManager.getEffects({ source: source, name: "arrow" })
+// Find effects on source with name "arrow" const currentEffects = Sequencer.EffectManager.getEffects({
+  source: source,
+  name: "arrow",
+});

 // If none were found
-if( currentEffects.length != 0 ) {
+if (currentEffects.length != 0) {
   // End effects on source named "arrow" Sequencer.EffectManager.endEffects({ source: source, name: "arrow" });
-}else{
+} else {
   new Sequence()
     .effect()
     .file("jb2a.ui.indicator.green.01.01") // Play arrow animation from Sequencer Database .attachTo(source, { followRotation: false }) // Attach to source token but do not rotate with it .rotateTowards(target, { attachTo: true }) // Rotate towards target token .scaleToObject(0.75) // Scale effect to fit token's size .persist() // Make it last forever
     .spriteOffset({ x: 0.5 }, { gridUnits: true }) // Move above token by 1 grid unit
     .spriteRotation(90) // Rotate the sprite itself 90 degrees
-            .name("arrow")                                  // Name it arrow so that the effect manager can find it .fadeIn(500)                                    // When first created, fade it in .fadeOut(500)                                   // When ending, fade it out .play()
+    .name("arrow") // Name it arrow so that the effect manager can find it .fadeIn(500) // When first created, fade it in .fadeOut(500) // When ending, fade it out
+    .play();
 }
 ```